Saturday, November 16, 2024

 Louis Armstrong is America's most influential musician.
 I love his music, but I admit to going out of my way to avoid hearing "What a Wonderful World."
 The song makes many people happy, and there's nothing wrong with that, but it's not for me.

-I steered away from the record for so long that it was only recently that I learned that the words quoted above are taken from a spoken introduction added to the 1967 recording in 1970.
+I steered away from the record for so long that I only recently learned that the words quoted above are taken from a spoken introduction added to the 1967 recording in 1970.

 Armstrong's role as a civil rights leader and advocate was underrecognized in his lifetime and is often forgotten today.
 He was well aware of injustices in the world, including those he suffered personally, and he used his art, fame, and popularity to work for change.